L’Art de Vivre: A Luxury Hotel Barge in France

 What were these dilemmas on L’Art de Vivre?

 There were quite a few, actually.
+This is what a river cruise in France does to you.
 Would I hop off at the next lock and explore a medieval village?
 Would I get into the jacuzzi on board the barge and drink something with bubbles?
 Maybe I would watch the swans gracefully performing a ballet on the water?
 Would I think about what the private chef on board was making for our next 4-course meal?
 Maybe I would ponder which wines and cheeses would be presented to us at both lunch and dinner.
 Perhaps I might chat to the charming deck hand, a French girl who also takes us exploring.
 Perhaps, I might practice my French on one of the lock keepers.
 Or maybe I might just admire the changing scenery in this beautiful part of France.

 As one of the guests said as he watched life on the canal, “it is much like gazing into a roaring log fire; you don’t tire of it.”
 He was correct.